bucketco/bucket-javascript-sdk/packages/cli/README.md

 - `--port`: Port to run the SSE server on (defaults to 8050, "auto" for random port).
 - `--app-id`: App ID to use.

 This will start an SSE server at `http://localhost:8050/sse` by default which you can connect to using your [client of choice](https://modelcontextprotocol.io/clients).
-Below are examples that work for [Cursor](https://www.cursor.com/) and [Claude Desktop](https://claude.ai/download).
+Below are examples that work for [Cursor IDE](https://www.cursor.com/) and [Claude Desktop](https://claude.ai/download).

 #### Server-Side Events (SSE)